-In Figure 7, these experimental results are shown together with the results of a theoretical determination of FPG’s effective area, which is based on dimensional properties of the PCA, was calculated using methods of the rarefied gas dynamics (RGD) and has a relative standard uncertainty of 410-6.
+In Figure 7, these experimental results are shown together with the results of a theoretical determination of FPG’s effective area based on the dimensional properties of the PCA, calculated using rarefied gas dynamics (RGD) methods and with a relative standard uncertainty of 410-6.
 Figure 7 also shows the effective area reported by the manufacturer with a relative standard uncertainty of 1310-6.
-All experimental and theoretical effective areas agree well in terms of the experimental standard uncertainties being lower than typical FPG uncertainties [30].
+All experimental and theoretical effective areas agree well in that the experimental standard uncertainties are lower than typical FPG uncertainties [30].

 The results of the pressure comparison between the FPG and the HgM are presented for gauge mode and absolute mode in Figures 8 and 9, respectively.

-The pressure differences measured in gauge mode have a more pronounced scatter than in absolute mode, since the gauge pressure measurements were affected by the instability of the atmospheric pressure.
-Because of the time constants of the FPG and the HgM differed considerably, the temporal reactions of the two instruments to the ambient pressure variations were significantly different, leading to the pressure differences observed in the experiment.
+The pressure differences measured in gauge mode have a more pronounced scatter than in absolute mode since the gauge-pressure measurements were affected by the instability of the atmospheric pressure.
+Because the time constants of the FPG and the HgM differed considerably, the temporal reactions of the two instruments to the ambient pressure variations were significantly different, leading to the pressure differences observed in the experiment.
 In addition, the large volume of the tubes connecting the FPG to the HgM made it difficult to control the pressure during the measurements.
 Despite this, almost all pressure differences are covered by the expanded uncertainty (k = 2) of the HgM.